NoLtour/Uni-notes/Electrical and electronic systems/apparent, reactive and real power.md

 ![[Pasted image 20220509154146.png]]

 ### True power
-Also known as "active" or "real" power, this is the actualy amount of power in watts being
+Also known as "active" or "real" power, this is the actual amount of power in watts being dissipated by the circuit.

+### Reactive power